ahunigel/spring-toolkit/README.md

     - reverse converter with `.reverse()` method
     - functional converter, used for java `stream` mapping
     - instance of spring converter
-- ~~JUnit 4 `@IfProfileValue` profile source enhancement~~ Moved to https://jitpack.io/#ahunigel/spring-test-toolkit
-    - `@ProfileValueSourceConfiguration(EnvironmentProfileValueSource.class)`, use environment as profile value source
-    - `@ProfileValueSourceConfiguration(MergedSystemEnvAndPropertyProfileValueSource.class)`, use environment and system properties as profile value source
-- ~~JUnit 4 `@RunTestOnWindowsOnly` annotation, restrict JUnit 4 tests running only on windows operation system~~ Moved to https://jitpack.io/#ahunigel/spring-test-toolkit
+- `BeanUtilEx`
+    - Enhance the spring `BeanUtils`, provide `Predicate` as name or value filters for copy properties

 ## How to use